 Four Enoch teams went on to win city championships that season, becoming the first all-Indigenous teams to accomplish that feat as well.

-Though the organization scaled back slightly this year — down to eight teams and 158 players — that hasn’t slowed the pace of their on-ice success.
+Though the organization scaled back slightly in 2018–19 — down to eight teams and 158 players — that didn’t slow the pace of their on-ice success.

 And yet, as Courtepatte tells it, winning titles was never the primary goal guiding the effort to relaunch the ECHA.
 It was simply about giving the community back something they’d long since lost.